violetavivi/violetavivi.github.io/_publications/Structured-interactions-as-a-stabilizing-mechanism-for-competitive-ecosystems.md

 Calleja-Solanas, Violeta, et al. "Structured interactions as a stabilizing mechanism for competitive ecosystems." arXiv preprint arXiv:2012.14916 (2020).

-{% include gallery id="gallery2"  caption="A WIP talk about the paper." %}
+{% include gallery id="gallery2"  caption="A talk about the WIP paper." %}

+And finally, my research institute (IFISC) celebrates every year a poster party.
+I adapted this work to study...
+POKEMON!
+{% include gallery id="gallery3"  caption="Click to enlarge." %}